Version: 2.1 | Last Updated: June 24, 2026

 Your Blink Card currently carries a 0.00% APR on all purchases.
 No interest is charged on purchases.
 The Issuer and Blink reserve the right to implement interest in the future for new purchases.
 Blink will disclose any changes to this Agreement prior to the introduction of interest and other charges.

-We figure the Interest Charges on your Account by applying a Daily Periodic Rate to an "Average Daily Balance" of each Balance Category in your Account.
+We figure the Interest Charges on your Card Balance by applying a Daily Periodic Rate to an “Average Daily Balance” of each Balance Category in your Card Balance.

-To get the "Average Daily Balance," we take the beginning balance of your Account each day (including any previously billed and unpaid transactions and Fees), add any new Fees and Account transactions, and then subtract any payments or credits.
-This gives us the "Daily Balance."
+To get the “Average Daily Balance,” we take the beginning balance of your Card Balance each day (including any previously billed and unpaid transactions and Fees), add any new Fees and Card transactions, and then subtract any payments or credits.
+This gives us the “Daily Balance.”
 Then, we add up all the Daily Balances for the Billing Cycle and divide the total by the number of days in the Billing Cycle.
-This gives us the "Average Daily Balance."
+This gives us the “Average Daily Balance.”

 We will not assess Interest Charges during a Billing Cycle for any new purchases made during that Billing Cycle, if you pay the previous month’s New Balance in full by its payment due date or if your previous month’s New Balance was zero or a credit amount.

 Funded Mode (Current).
-In Funded Mode, purchases are drawn directly from your Card Account balance.
+In Funded Mode, purchases are drawn directly from your Card Balance.
 You are responsible for maintaining a sufficient Available Balance and for repaying any Overdraft amounts in accordance with Section 3.5.

-Any failure to pay amounts owed to Blink or the Issuer, as applicable, when required is a breach of this Agreement.
+Any failure to pay amounts owed under this Agreement when required is a breach of this Agreement.
 You are responsible for all costs or expenses that we may incur in collecting amounts owed but not timely paid, including legal or collections fees and any interest at the maximum rate permitted under law.

-At any time and where applicable, you may pay all or any part of your outstanding Account balance, without penalty.
+At any time and where applicable, you may pay all or any part of your outstanding Card Balance, without penalty.
 Payment of more than the payment due in one Billing Cycle will not relieve you of the obligation to pay the entire payment due in subsequent Billing Cycles.

-Your Account may include Periodic Statements identifying Charges, Fees, refunds, the amount of your Collateral (if Credit Mode is active), any other Card transactions, or other amounts owed or credited to your Account.
+Your Card may include Periodic Statements identifying Charges, Fees, refunds, the amount of your Collateral (if Credit Mode is active), any other Card transactions, or other amounts owed or credited to your Card Balance.
 Periodic Statements may be made accessible to you through the Blink App and/or by email daily, monthly, or as otherwise prescribed by the Issuer.
 You must notify us promptly if you believe that there are any errors on your Periodic Statement.

 If you believe your Card has been used without your authorization, contact Blink Customer Support immediately at support@blink.sv or through the Blink App.
 Your liability for unauthorized transactions will be limited as provided by applicable law and the Visa zero-liability policy, provided you report the unauthorized use promptly.